mvartuc/LoanPaymentApp/readme.md

 ## Getting Started

-If you wanna run it locally, just download the project files and run `docker build -t loanpaymentapp . && docker run loanpaymentapp` on the project directory.
+If you wanna run it locally, just download the project files and run `docker compose up -d` on the project directory.

 <!-- ### Prerequisites